Struct ContactGraph

 Source

-Returns a mutable reference to the contact pair between two entities.
+Returns the ContactEdge and ContactPair between two entities based on the contact ID.
 If the pair does not exist, None is returned.

 A contact pair exists between two entities if their ColliderAabbs intersect.
 Use ContactPair::is_touching to determine if the actual collider shapes are touching.